dupr/duprkit/README.md

 # Insight & Motivation

-The absense of a centralized, informal Debian package repository where trusted users could upload their own packaging scripts has been long-forgotten.
+The absence of a centralized, informal Debian package repository where trusted users could upload their own packaging scripts has been long-forgotten.
 As an inevitable result, many user packaging scripts exist in the wild, scattered like stars in the sky, with varied